Overview

 Bill

-Tip: For customers who use Settle in conjunction with other two-way syncing bill payment softwares, we will include a memo on the bill that says “No Action Required: Invoice scheduled to be paid in Settle”.
-This is a reminder that if the Settle bills get pulled into your other software, that you do not need to take any action to pay them outside of Settle.
+Tip: For customers who use Settle in conjunction with other two-way syncing bill payment software, we include a Memo for the Bill that says “No Action Required: Invoice scheduled to be paid in Settle”.
+This is a reminder that if the Settle Bills get pulled into your other software, that you do not need to take any action to pay them outside of Settle.

 Step 3:

-You pay Settle for the fee invoice created above.
-A Bill Payment is synced to Quickbooks.
+Your automatic payment to Settle is processed for the fee Bill created above.
+A Bill Payment is synced to QuickBooks as of the date of fee payment.

 Date